RitaEmenike/RitaEmenike/README.md

 - 👋 Hi, I’m @RitaEmenike
 - 👀 I’m interested in biometrics security, machine learning, and neuroscience.
-- 🌱 I’m currently learning biometrics security and machine learning
+- 🌱 I’m currently working on a multimodal biometric system in 5g networks.
-- 💞️ I’m looking to collaborate on neuroscience
+- 💞️ I’m looking to collaborate on biometrics security, machine learning, and neuroscience.
-- 📫 How to reach me ... emenikerita6@gmail.com
+- 📫 How to reach me ... mail emenikerita6@gmail.com

 <!---
 RitaEmenike/RitaEmenike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.